Health Building Note (HBN 11

 NHS Resolution have strengthened their procedural requirements for parties and their advisers submitting cases to them for dispute resolution.
 This is of particular importance to valuers acting on behalf of GPs appealing against their Notional Rent reimbursement or District Valuers representing the NHS in defending such appeals.
 Click here to read the full article.

-The NHS have issued advice in respect of DV services a copy can be found here
+The NHS has issued advice in respect of DV services

 Surveyor and valuer members may be able to provide full valuations under the Red Book using the new relaxed guidance issued by the RICS.
 This allows a surveyor to base a valuation on a virtual inspection which could mean all of or a combination of a recent sales brochure, a building survey, video tour or previous inspection report on the property.
-If the valuer/surveyor does not feel they have sufficient information on the internal elements of the property they will delay or decline as appropriate until an inspection can be safely completed as advised above.”
+If the valuer/surveyor does not feel they have sufficient information on the internal elements of the property they will delay or decline as appropriate until an inspection can be safely completed as advised above.
+Click here to read article